Thursday, February 27, 2025

 Why would I want dull and ordinary things?

-What I wanted was beyond recognition,
+What I wanted was beyond recognition.

-so I became the suffering Madonna
+So I became the suffering Madonna

 smoking like a chimney,